 We seek to drive profitable sales growth through initiatives aimed at increasing customer traffic and average transaction amount.
-As we work to provide everyday low prices and meet our customers' affordability needs, we remain focused on enhancing our margins through effective category management, inventory shrink reduction initiatives, private brands penetration, distribution and transportation efficiencies, global sourcing, and pricing and markdown optimization.
+As we work to provide everyday low prices and meet our customers' affordability needs, we remain focused on enhancing our margins through pricing and markdown optimization, effective category management, inventory shrink reduction initiatives, private brands penetration, distribution and transportation efficiencies, and global sourcing.
 Several of our strategic and other sales-driving initiatives are also designed to capture growth opportunities and are discussed in more detail below.

-Historically, our sales in our consumables category, which tend to have lower gross margins, have been the key drivers of net sales and customer traffic, while sales in our non-consumables categories, which tend to have higher gross margins, have contributed to more profitable sales growth and an increase in average transaction amount.
+Historically, sales in our consumables category, which tend to have lower gross margins, have been the key drivers of net sales and customer traffic, while sales in our non-consumables categories, which tend to have higher gross margins, have contributed to more profitable sales growth and an increase in average transaction amount.
 Prior to 2020, our sales mix had continued to shift toward consumables, and, within consumables, toward lower margin departments such as perishables.
 This trend did not occur in 2020 or the first quarter of 2021, as we saw a significant increase in demand in many non-consumable products, including home, seasonal and apparel, resulting in an overall significant mix shift into non-consumable categories during those periods.
-Beginning in the second quarter of 2021 and continuing thereafter, we began to see some reversion toward the prior mix trends.
-We continue to expect some sales mix challenges to persist as the mix trend reversion toward consumables has returned to pre-pandemic levels.
+Beginning in the second quarter of 2021 and continuing thereafter, we began to see reversion toward the historical mix trends.
+We continue to expect sales mix challenges to persist as the mix trend reversion toward consumables has returned to, and now exceeds, pre-pandemic levels.
 Several of our initiatives, including certain of those discussed below, are intended to address these mix challenges; however, there can be no assurances that these efforts will be successful.

-We also experienced a shift in customer behavior toward trip consolidation, as customers shopped our stores less frequently in 2020 and 2021 than in 2019 but had a larger average transaction amount.
-In the first quarter of 2022, we saw a continuation of the trend toward a larger transaction amount, which we believe was driven primarily by inflation, and, to a lesser degree, our merchandising efforts.
-In addition, although we believe our sales in recent periods were negatively impacted by the global and domestic supply chain challenges and disruptions discussed further below, primarily in the form of lower merchandise in-stock levels in our stores, we have seen some improvement in our in-stock levels in the first quarter of 2022.
+In the first half of 2022, we saw continued growth in average transaction amount, which was driven primarily by inflation, and, to a lesser degree, our merchandising efforts.
+In the second quarter of 2022, we experienced slightly positive customer traffic.
+In addition, although we believe our sales in recent periods were negatively impacted by the global and domestic supply chain challenges and disruptions discussed further below, primarily in the form of lower merchandise instock levels in our stores, we have seen some improvement in our in-stock levels in each of the first and second quarters of 2022.
 However, these supply chain challenges are ongoing, and there can be no assurance that we will continue to experience improvements in in-stock levels or when in-stock levels will return to historical pre-pandemic levels.

 We continue to implement and invest in certain strategic initiatives that we believe will help drive profitable sales growth, both with new and existing customers, and capture long-term growth opportunities.
 Such opportunities include providing our customers with additional shopping access points and even greater convenience by leveraging and developing digital tools and technology, such as our Dollar General app, which contains a variety of tools to enhance the in-store shopping experience.
-Additionally, we launched a partnership with a third party delivery service during 2021, which was available in approximately 11,000 stores at the end of the first quarter of 2022, and we continue to grow our DG Media Network, which is our platform for connecting brand partners with our customers to drive even greater value for each.
+Additionally, we launched a partnership with a third party delivery service during 2021, which was available in more than 13,300 of our stores at the end of the second quarter of 2022, and we continue to grow our DG Media Network, which is our platform for connecting brand partners with our customers to drive even greater value for each.